winbench/bench/docs/content/ref/config.md

 This property is used to set the environment variable `USER_EMAIL` and in custom scripts e.g. from [Git](/apps/Bench.Git).

+### KnownLicenses {#KnownLicenses}

+* Description: A dictionary with SPDX license identifiers associated with a URL.
+* Data Type: dictionary
+* Default: A selection from <https://spdx.org/licenses/>
+* Type: User/Site

+If the app property `License` is set to an SPDX identifier listed in this dictionary, the app property `LicenseUrl` defaults to the associated URL.

 ### AppVersionIndexDir {#AppVersionIndexDir}

 * Description: The directory to store the currently installed version numbers of the apps.